 Identifying friends or family as the “godparent” of your child isn’t enough.
 You need to legally document your choice.
 And, naming just one person or a couple won’t cover it either.
 Name at least 3 options, in case back-ups are needed.

 Also, ensure that you have not just named legal guardians in your Will, for the long-term.

-We recommend a comprehensive guardian nomination and trust to ensure there are no gaps, for even a minute, in the care of the people you love most.
+We recommend a comprehensive guardian nomination to ensure there are no gaps, for even a minute, in the care of the people you love most.

 The Management of Your Children’s Inheritance